 Astana Open Prize Money

-Held alongside the Japan Open in October, the Astana Open is one of the ATP tour’s newest events in Kazakhstan.
+Held alongside the China Open in October, the Astana Open is one of the ATP tour’s newest events in Kazakhstan.

 Initially, the ATP added the tournament as part of a provisional calendar in 2020 as the world grappled with the pandemic, which provided players an additional opportunity for competition.